globewalldesk/revuu/README.md

 `bundle install` to install the gem requirements.

 Only works on \*nix systems (including modern Macs).
-I could make some changes so that it works on Windows, if anybody cares.
+I could make some changes so that it works on Windows, if anybody cares (do let me know).

 ## Run
 Once Ruby, the app, and the gem dependencies are installed, you should be able